homearanya/active-escapes/src/pages/tours/karkloof-falls2falls-trail.md

         - Scheduled tours will be a run a couple times a year (enquire regarding dates) otherwise private trips also available - date/ avail permitting.
     - question: What are the trail highlights?
       answer:
-        - Gliding through the forest on a canopy tour, healthy, local and ethically sourced country cuisine, dramatic views of the Karkloof valley, hidden waterfalls, world class bird hides with a chance to spot rare and special wildlife like the Wattled Crane, Midlands Dwarf chameleon Karkloof blue butterfly and Samango monkey, plenty of viewpoints for picnic lunches.
+        - Gliding through the forest on a canopy tour, healthy, local and ethically sourced country cuisine, dramatic views of the Karkloof valley, hidden waterfalls, world-class bird hides with a chance to spot rare and specials like the Wattled Crane, Midlands Dwarf chameleon, Karkloof Blue butterfly and Samango monkey, plenty of viewpoints for picnic lunches.
 gallery:
   pictures:
     - src: ../../img/gallery/F2F_autumn.jpg